influxdata/docs-v2/content/influxdb/v2.1/reference/internals/metrics.md

 --
 ```

-user new duration
+### User new duration
-Duration of calls.
+Duration of calls  to the user creation service.

 #### Example